Cantersoft/YTPMVE/README.md

 ## Pitch Shifting
 YTPMVE pitch shifts audio events automatically.
 To keep all source audio events in the same key, it is recommended to tune each of them to A4 (440Hz) prior to running the script.
 This can be performed by configuring the `Pitch Change` value in the `Properties` menu of any audio event.

+## Legato
+In order to configure legato, change the boolean variables "legato_video" and "legato_audio" in `YTPMVE.cs`.

 Note that Vegas Pro is not a Digital Audio Workstation (DAW).
 For more realistic and better-sounding YTPMV audio, see the following FL Studio tutorial.
 [Learn how to generate YTPMV audio](https://youtu.be/RP8MKrwXYKI).